Welcome!County Coordinator is Jane Keppler.

 was born in Franklin, Texas, October 13, 1905, the son of Mr. and Mrs.

-early school years were at Bishopville, a rural community in the eastern part of Robertson County.
+His early school years were at Bishopville, a rural community in the eastern part of Robertson County.
 He later attended Franklin High School.

 SEALE, SAMUEL ROSS, son of Sam Houston Seale and Mary